Ferry Operators

 Makruzz Ferry Review 2026: Premium, Deluxe & Royal Class Compared

-Quick Answer: Makruzz ferry operates three seating classes across its fleet — Premium (₹1,250-1,950), Deluxe (₹2,540-2,640), and Royal (₹3,500-3,600).
-Premium offers basic AC seating on the lower deck, Deluxe includes upper deck views with complimentary meals, while Royal provides a private 8-seat cabin with gourmet dining.
+Quick Answer: Makruzz ferry operates three seating classes across its fleet — Premium (Rs 1,250-1,775), Deluxe (Rs 2,180-2,300), and Royal (Rs 2,940-3,150).
+Premium offers basic AC seating on the lower deck, Deluxe provides upper deck views with better seating, while Royal provides a private 8-seat cabin with complimentary food.
 Not all vessels offer all classes — Makruzz Pearl only has Premium seating.
+For a full overview of all operators, check our Andaman ferry booking guide.

 TL;DR / Key Takeaways: